cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/real-time/cube.rst

 **dataset.cube.properties:** Provides any dataset properties to be used if a new Cube dataset needs to be created; provided as a JSON Map.
-For example, if aggregations are desired on fields 'abc' and 'xyz', the property should have value: {"dataset.cube.aggregation.agg1.dimensions":"abc", "dataset.cube.aggregation.agg2.dimensions":"xyz"}.
+For example, if aggregations are desired on fields 'abc' and 'xyz', the property should have the value: {"dataset.cube.aggregation.agg1.dimensions":"abc", "dataset.cube.aggregation.agg2.dimensions":"xyz"}.
 See `Cube dataset configuration details <http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/datasets/cube.html#cube-configuration>`__ for more information.

 **cubeFact.timestamp.field:** Name of the StructuredRecord field that contains the timestamp to be used in